-Curriculum organization policy Students shall belong to any of four areas (Olympic/Paralympic Education, Sport Management, Sport Science and Medicine, Teaching/Coaching/Japanese Culture) and take the practicum of such area.
+Students shall belong to any of four areas (Olympic/Paralympic Education, Sport Management, Sport Science and Medicine, Teaching/Coaching/Japanese Culture) and take the practicum of such area.
 Based on the students' major, in order to contribute to cultivating basic culture and a broad perspective, and competencies, it is recommended that one credit be taken from Graduate General Education Courses, Inter-disciplinary Foundation Courses and Degree Programs' Common Courses.
 The specialized lectures as specialized courses in area of expertise and practical training and special research as selective compulsory courses shall be registered and basic knowledge and skills of the area of expertise shall be learned.

 11 credits shall be arranged as compulsory subjects as specialized basic subjects to understand and learn Olympism and value of sport and Japanese culture.

 In order to achieve an ability to understand Budo/Japanese culture and communication skills based on English and an ability to see from a higher perspective on a global scale and management ability on a global scale with consideration to people living in local communities, common specialized subjects shall be arranged and internship for around four weeks shall be provided.
 Additionally, through the lectures and practicum in which external researchers and practitioners, management ability and communication skills shall be acquired as highly specialized professionals.
 It is also recommended that students actively participate in and give presentation in domestic sport organizations and relevant academic conferences and workshops.

-Learning methods • Processes At the same time as enrollment, with consideration to students' desire and future career path, students shall be classified into any of four areas (Olympic/Paralympic Education, Sport Management, Sport Science and Medicine, Teaching/Coaching/Japanese Culture).
+At the same time as enrollment, with consideration to students' desire and future career path, students shall be classified into any of four areas (Olympic/Paralympic Education, Sport Management, Sport Science and Medicine, Teaching/Coaching/Japanese Culture).
 Simultaneously, their supervisors shall be also decided.
 By consulting with the supervisor and sub supervisor(s), 30 or more credits in total shall be acquired from 10 credits of Degree Programs' Common Courses, Inter-disciplinary Foundation Courses, Graduate General Education Courses and Foundation Subjects for Major (compulsory), 0 to 3 credits of Foundation Subjects for Major (selective), 8 to 10 credits of Major Subjects (common) and 4 to 10 credits of Major Subjects (area of expertise) and the master's thesis shall be created.
 The place to serve students' internship shall be determined based on the students' desire, after consulting with their supervisor, by referring to internship committee.

-Evaluation of learning outcomes Along with acquisition of 30 or more credits in total of the subjects by which the achievement items of stages are evaluated in each practicum and research methodology, the following conditions shall be met: •To pass interim reporting for the master's thesis in the second year. •To acquire a practical ability in internship of four weeks. •To pass the examination for the master's thesis. •To pass final examination.
-Admission Policy Desired students The desired students shall have the following enthusiasm and qualification: The persons who have basic knowledge relating to Olympic/Paralympic and motivation/sense of mission to promote integrity of sport.
-The persons who have basic knowledge relating to studies related to sport/physical education/health and operational experience relating to sport (experience such as sport practice, instruction such as coaching, and event management etc.).
+Along with acquisition of 30 or more credits in total of the subjects by which the achievement items of stages are evaluated in each practicum and research methodology, the following conditions shall be met:

+- •To pass interim reporting for the master's thesis in the second year. - •To acquire a practical ability in internship of four weeks. - •To pass the examination for the master's thesis. - •To pass final examination.

+The desired students shall have the following enthusiasm and qualification:

+- 1. The persons who have basic knowledge relating to Olympic/Paralympic and motivation/sense of mission to promote integrity of sport. - 2.
+The persons who have basic knowledge relating to studies related to sport/physical education/health and operational experience relating to sport (experience such as sport practice, instruction such as coaching, and event management etc.). - 3.
+The persons who have interest in Olympic/Paralympic education and sport management. - 4.
+The persons who have communication skills in English and understand importance and fairness to cooperatively achieve things.